Zehntor/Comp2017---Yal2JVM/README.txt

 **OVERVIEW: (refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.)

+The application was split into:

+    3 main modules:
+    - Syntactic analiser
+    - Semantic analiser
+    - Code generator

+    2 secondary modules:
+    - Utilities module
+    - Profiler module

+    one main file, which:
+    - Acts as a façade for all the functionality
+    - Performs input checks
+    - Displays errors

+General development principles
+- Modules talk to each other via services, which expose the module's functionality to the outside
+- Clean code
+- Design patterns where applicable
+- No anti-patterns

 **TESTSUITE AND TEST INFRASTRUCTURE: (Describe the content of your testsuite regarding the number of examples, the approach to automate the test, etc.)